frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ]
 ```

 **Why strings**: `missingValues` are strings rather than being the data type of the particular field.
-This allows for comparison prior to casting and for fields to have missing value which are not of their type, for example a `number` field to have missing values indicated by `-`.
+This allows for comparison prior to casting and for fields to have missing values which are not of their type, for example a `number` field to have missing values indicated by `-`.

 Examples: